NUKIB/misp/README.md

 ## Usage

+First, you have to install Docker.
+Follow [these manuals](https://docs.docker.com/engine/install/) how to install Docker on your machine.
+Windows, macOS, or Linux are supported.

 ### Usage for testing

-Docker Compose file contains MISP itself, [MISP Modules](https://github.com/NUKIB/misp-modules), MariaDB and Redis, so everything you need to run MISP.
+Docker Compose file defines MISP itself, [MISP Modules](https://github.com/NUKIB/misp-modules), MariaDB and Redis, so everything you need to run MISP.
 Just run:

     curl --proto '=https' --tlsv1.2 -O https://raw.githubusercontent.com/NUKIB/misp/main/docker-compose.yml
     docker compose up -d

-Then you can access MISP in your browser by accessing `localhost:8080`.
+Then you can access MISP in your browser by accessing `http://localhost:8080`.
 Default user after installation is `admin@admin.test` with password `admin`.

 ### Updating

-When new MISP is released, also new container image is created.
-For updating MISP and MISP Modules, just download new images and recreate them:
+When a new MISP is released, also new container image is created.
+For updating MISP and MISP Modules, just run these commands in the folder that contains `docker-compose.yml` file.
+These commands will download the latest images and recreate containers:

     docker compose pull
     docker compose up -d

-### Usage in production environment
+### Usage in a production environment

 For production usage, please:
 * change passwords for MariaDB and Redis,